SPOȽTENOT Lavina (Lee) Charles

 A survivor of Indian Day School, Lee advocated for the abolition of forced attendance at day and residential schools, and an end to segregation of Indigenous children from public school.
 Lee’s eldest daughter, the late Nadine TEȺȽIE Charles was the first person from the Scia’new First Nation to attend public school.

-Lee and her late husband Burt XEMXIMELEḴ Charles, have six children, nineteen grandchildren and twenty-three great-grandchildren.
+Lee and her late husband Burt XEMXIMELEḴ Charles, had six children, nineteen grandchildren and twenty-three great-grandchildren.
 Throughout their sixty-eight years together the couple contributed immensely to community improvements and supports, always with future generations in mind including establishing a summer camp for Indigenous youth focused on connecting with the land, engaging with their culture and instilling pride in their heritage.